aximchain/go-sdk/ReadMe.md

-# AXC Flash Chain Go SDK
+# BNC Chain Go SDK

-The AXC Flash Chain GO SDK provides a thin wrapper around the AXC Flash Chain API for readonly endpoints, in addition to creating and submitting different transactions.
+The AXC Flash Chain GO SDK provides a thin wrapper around the BNC Chain API for readonly endpoints, in addition to creating and submitting different transactions.
 It includes the following core components:

 * **client** - implementations of AXC Flash Chain transaction types and query, such as for transfers and trading.